This site uses technical (necessary) and analytics cookies.

 • Abroad, passports are issued by diplomatic and consular representations.

-Types of passports according to current regulations:
+There are two primary types of passports according to current regulations:

 a) Ordinary Passport: a 48-page booklet;